missiletechradar/Windows10MTRUpdates/README.md

 English: reg add "HKLM\SOFTWARE\MTR" /v UserLanguage /t REG_SZ /d en-US /f
 Italian: reg add "HKLM\SOFTWARE\MTR" /v UserLanguage /t REG_SZ /d it-IT /f

+You can use custom language files too, refer to the changelog for more inforrmation.
+By default only english and italian are included and MTR-Settings is the only app with language file system support.